 - Yoyo Dodo of the Looney Tunes, as well as some background humans.

-- The pilot of Megas XLR had Coop drawn with half outlined eyes without any color to them or even whites.
-The part of his eye that would have been white was the same color as his skin.
+- The pilot of Megas XLR had Coop, Jamie, and Kiva drawn with half outlined eyes without any color to them or even whites.
+The part of their eyes that would have been white was the same color as their skin.

 - Some characters in The Flintstones, most notably Barney and Wilma.
 In the earlier cartoons Barney even had empty circles for eyes.
 Does Barney have Prophet Eyes?

 - In the Flagstones pilot, Betty had bead eyes.